fionanealon/iris-data-set-project/README.md

-# Project 2018
+.# Project 2018

 ## Problem statement

 The following project concerns the well-known Fischer's Iris data set.
 The project entails you reseacrhing the data set, and then writing documentation and code in the Python programming language based on that research.

-An online search for information on the data set will convince you that many people have investigated and written about it previously, and may of those are not experienced programmers, You are expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.
+An online search for information on the data set will convince you that many people have investigated and written about it previously, and may of those are not experienced programmers.
+You are expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.
 You might do that for this project as follows:

 **1. Research back ground information about the data set and write a summary about it.**